georgejp144/data-analytics-portfolio/global_macro_dashboard/README.md

 - Merge all datasets into a single **daily-frequency** table.
 - Forward-fill lower-frequency (monthly / quarterly) data using `dplyr::fill()`.
-- Convert all series to numeric format and export to:
+- Convert all series to numeric format and export to working directory.
   ```
-  C:/Users/pears/OneDrive/Desktop/MACRO/Daily.csv

   ```

 ---